San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Utah State Stats and Trends

-- In Utah State's nine games this year, it has six wins against the spread.
+- In Utah State's nine games this season, it has six wins against the spread.

-- The Aggies have been underdogs by 4.5 points or more four times this year and have covered the spread twice.
+- This year, the Aggies have two against the spread wins in four games as an underdog of 4.5 points or more.

-- Utah State's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Utah State's games this year have hit the over on three of nine set point totals (33.3%).

-- Utah State is 6-1 against the spread and 7-0 overall in games when it records more than 23.0 points.
+- Utah State is 6-1 against the spread and 7-0 overall in games when it scores more than 23.0 points.

 - When Utah State piles up more than 355.9 yards, the team is 5-2 against the spread and 6-1 overall.